evan-erdos/trail-of-cthulhu/story/prose-outline.md

 and begins to lambaste him about coolant fluids.

 Late at night, they are ambushed by tribesmen.
-The Players witness Professor Birchwell being cornered by a tribesman.
+The PCs witness Professor Birchwell being cornered by a tribesman.
 He draws his pistol and fires, and the other attackers disperse.

 When the caravan arrives, they are met with the sight a dying village.